wsbctechnicalblog/wsbctechnicalblog.github.io/content/clash-of-azdo-kanban-fields-and-shared-area-paths.md

 # Works as designed

 By design, the team with the longest area path wins the clash and dictates the values for the Kanban Board Column, Done, and Lane fields.
-In our setup teams A and B have the longer area paths and win. **Board Chaos/A1** from team A, for example, is longer than Board Chaos/ from the default team.
+In our setup, teams A and B have the longer area paths and win. **Board Chaos/A1** from team A, for example, is longer than Board Chaos/ from the default team.

 If we have a scenario of shared area paths of equal depth, we will have non-deterministic results.
 Not in scope for this simple walk-through.